BoulderCounty/rcv-rla/README.md

 <div id='id-section5.6'/>

 ### 5.6.
 Generate the RLA Ballot Sample
 - [ ] 5.6.1.
-Launch the Jupyter Notebook by visiting http://localhost:8888 in a web browser
+Launch the Jupyter Notebook by visiting http://localhost:8888 in a web browser.
 - [ ] 5.6.2.
 Open the BC-RLA.ipynb file by double clicking it in the left sidebar The notebook is broken into cells, and each cell has a []: indicator to the left.
 - [ ] 5.6.3.
 Scroll to the second cell following the header titled `Boulder County RLS Setup Task #1: Populate required parameters`.
 Adjust the following parameters:
-    * SEED: This should be provided by the State
+    * SEED: This should be provided by the State.
-    * MANIFEST_CARDS: Enter the value computed in Step 5.5
+    * MANIFEST_CARDS: Enter the value computed in Step 5.5.
 - [ ] 5.6.4.
-Review the other parameters in cell 2 of the notebook, and adjust if appropriate (depending on your file and folder naming preferences if the defaults were not used)
+Review the other parameters in Cell #2 of the notebook, and adjust if appropriate (depending on your file and folder naming preferences if the defaults were not used).
 - [ ] 5.6.5.
-Navigate to cell 3 under the header `Boulder County RLA Setup Task #2: Paste contest JSON from CVR to RAIRE conversation tool`
+Navigate to Cell 3 under the header `Boulder County RLA Setup Task #2: Paste contest JSON from CVR to RAIRE conversation tool`.
 - [ ] 5.6.6.
-Copy the JSON contest data you acquired and stored in notepad in step 5.3.5 above (or revisit the ConvertCVRToRAIREwithJSON page to acquire it)
+Copy the JSON contest data you acquired and stored in notepad in step 5.3.5 above (or revisit the ConvertCVRToRAIREwithJSON page to acquire it).
 - [ ] 5.6.7.
-Paste this JSON contest data and overwrite the block `{ 'PASTE OVER THIS BLOCK' }` (including pasting over the curly braces)
+Paste this JSON contest data and overwrite the block `{ 'PASTE OVER THIS BLOCK' }` (including pasting over the curly braces).
 - [ ] 5.6.8.
-Navigate to the notebook section titled `Read the audited sample data` and click that cell
+Navigate to the notebook section titled `Read the audited sample data` and click that cell.
 - [ ] 5.6.9.
-Select the `Kernel` menu from the Notebook frame in the browser, and select the `Restart Kernel and Run up to Selected Cell...` option
+Select the `Kernel` menu from the Notebook frame in the browser, and select the `Restart Kernel and Run up to Selected Cell...` option.
 - [ ] 5.6.10.
 Monitor notebook execution.
 As each cell completes, the box to the left, [ ]: will populate with a number indicating the cell, e.g. [7]: to denote completion.
 - [ ] 5.6.11.
 Monitor execution until the cell beginning `# write the sample` completes under the "Draw the first sample" section of the notebook.
 - [ ] 5.6.12.
 If there are no errors, open the `c:\rcv-data\bccr` folder on your workstation.
 You should now have a file named `sample_<date_time_in_UTC>.csv`.
 Verify the presence of this file.
-If there are errors, you'll need to review them, address them, and then restart from step 5.6.9.
+If there are errors, you will need to review them, address them, and then restart from Step 5.6.9.
 - [ ] 5.6.13.
 Create a copy of this CSV file for later reference purposes if needed.
 It is suggested you navigate to the `c:\rcv-data\bccr` folder and copy the `sample_<date_time_in_UTC>.csv` file to a file named `sample_<date_time_in_UTC>.csv.backup`.
 - [ ] 5.6.14.
-In step 17 under "Find initial sample size", there should be a sample_size=<n> value.
+In Step 17 under "Find initial sample size", there should be a sample_size=<n> value.
 Make a note of whatever the value for n is.
 We will use this as a check in the MVR tool.
 - [ ] 5.6.15.
 Save the workbook and progress using the save button, and leave the window/tab for this notebook open.
 You will come back to this after completing the MVR process.

 <div id='id-section5.7'/>

 ### 5.7.
 Generate a Contest File for the MVR Tool
 - [ ] 5.7.1.
 Navigate to http://localhost:8887/load-contest in a web browser.
-- [ ] 5.7.1.
+- [ ] 5.7.2.
 Open Notepad on your workstation, and copy the JSON starter content from the contest.json frame in the MVR tool into Notepad.
 - [ ] 5.7.3.
 Edit the contest and candidates sections, including at least the fields indicated in the example contest.json content (updating all with your current contest information).
 - [ ] 5.7.4.
-Save the file as `contest.json` in `c:\rcv-data\bccr`
+Save the file as `contest.json` in `c:\rcv-data\bccr`.

 <div id='id-section5.8'/>

 ### 5.8.
 Run the Manual Vote Recorder Tool for Sample Comparison
 - [ ] 5.8.1.
-This process requires that two reviewers participate; one to mark the ballot representations, and one to review and confirm the marks are representative of what is on the ballot.
+This process requires that two reviewers participate: one to mark the ballot representations, and one to review and confirm the marks are representative of what is on the ballot.
 Gather the two reviewers before continuing this process.
 - [ ] 5.8.2.
-Navigate to http://localhost:8887/load-contest in a web browser if you are not already there from step 5.7.
+Navigate to http://localhost:8887/load-contest in a web browser if you are not already there from Step 5.7.
 - [ ] 5.8.3.
-Click the `Choose File` button under `Contest (JSON)`, and select the file you created in step 5.7.4.
+Click the `Choose File` button under `Contest (JSON)`, and select the file you created in Step 5.7.4.
 - [ ] 5.8.4.
-Click the `Choose File` button under `Ballots (CSV)`, and select the file that was created in step 5.6.11.
+Click the `Choose File` button under `Ballots (CSV)`, and select the file that was created in Step 5.6.11.
 - [ ] 5.8.5.
 Click the `Upload Contest Details` button.
 - [ ] 5.8.6.
-Review the confirmation page, and recognize that if you create a new contest in the tool it will end any contest already being tested.
-I.e. _this tool is intended to process one contest at a time!_
+Review the confirmation page, and recognize that if you create a new contest in the tool it will end any contest already being tested - i.e. _this tool is intended to process one contest at a time!_
 - [ ] 5.8.7.
 Click the `Create Contest` button.
 - [ ] 5.8.8.
 Verify you receive a "Success loading and creating contest!" message, and then click the `Mark Ballot` button.
 - [ ] 5.8.9.
 Locate the drop-down to the right in the green frame, prefixed by "Select Imprinted ID from remaining list of n".
-Compare this n value to the one recorded in 5.6.14.
+Compare this n value to the one recorded in Step 5.6.14.
 These should match.
 If not, further analysis will be required to determine why there is a discrepancy.
 Note that this value will start at the size of n, and decrease by one for each ballot that is marked in the tool.
-- [ ] 5.8.10. [**Reviewer 1**] Select and imprinted ID from the drop-down, and request/retrieve the corresponding ballot.
+- [ ] 5.8.10. [**Reviewer 1**] Select and imprinted ID from the drop-down list, and request/retrieve the corresponding ballot.
 - [ ] 5.8.11. [**Reviewer 1**] Mark the ballot representation in the MVR tool based on your interpretation of the physical ballot, then click the "Submit for Verification" button.
 - [ ] 5.8.12. [**Reviewer 2**] Review and verify the selections presented based on Reviewer 1 input.
     * If there is consensus in marking, click the "Confirmed" button.
     * If there is disagreement, Reviewer 2 (in discussion with Reviewing 1) may elect to click the "Revise Selections" button.
 If consensus can be reached, the ballot should be re-marked, and submitted.
 See the next bullet if consensus cannot be reached.
     * If consensus cannot be achieved, click the "No Consensus" button.
 Assuming this button was clicked intentionally, click the "Confirmed.
 No Consensus.
 Submit blank ballot." button.
 - [ ] 5.8.13.
 Reviewer 1 or 2 may click the "Continue" button after reviewing the comparison of the literal and processed ballots.
 This will return the tool to the Mark Ballot Imprinted ID selection page.
 - [ ] 5.8.14.
-Repeat steps 5.8.10 thru 5.8.13 until all ballots have been marked.
+Repeat Steps 5.8.10 thru 5.8.13 until all ballots have been marked.
 After final ballot submission, you should see a screen that reads "Thank you.
 All ballots have been marked."
 - [ ] 5.8.15.
 Click the Export Contest link, or browse to http://localhost:8887/export-contest
 - [ ] 5.8.16.
 Use the buttons near the bottom of the page to download the `mvr_output.json` and `mvr_ballots.csv` files.
 Save these (or move them after saving) to `c:\rcv-data\bccr`.
 You'll now complete the workbook and audit process.

 <div id='id-section5.9'/>

 ### 5.9.
 Complete the Audit
 - [ ] 5.9.1.
-Return to the Jupyter Notebook tab/window in your browser (from step 5.6.15), and navigate to the cell following the header "Read the audited sample data".
-This directly follows the cell that wrote the sample CSV file in notebook cell #22.
+Return to the Jupyter Notebook tab/window in your browser (from Step 5.6.15), and navigate to the cell following the header "Read the audited sample data".
+This directly follows the cell that wrote the sample CSV file in Cell #22 in the notebook.
 The comment in the cell reads "# Read MVR data".
 - [ ] 5.9.2.
 Click the play button near the top of the notebook.
-Use this play button to progress through each successive cell (one cell at a time), up to an including the "Log the status of the audit" cell.
+Use this play button to progress through each successive cell (one cell at a time), up to and including the "Log the status of the audit" cell.
 - [ ] 5.9.3.
-Review the audit results in cell 27.
+Review the audit results in Cell #27.
 Specifically, review the contest audit status.
   * Audit COMPLETE will indicate the audit completed, and the results as scored were confirmed to be within the risk limit for the audit.
   * Audit INCOMPLETE indicates that the audit has found issues beyond the risk limit.
 - [ ] 5.9.4.
 Press the save button in the notebook to save the current state and output in the notebook, including the results.

 <div id='id-section5.10'/>

 ### 5.10.
-Stop Container and Backup the Data Generated from the RLA
+Stop Container and Back Up the Data Generated from the RLA
-- [ ] 5.10.1 Return to the console you opened in section 5.2.
+- [ ] 5.10.1 Return to the console you opened in Section 5.2.
 If that was closed, from a command prompt (`cmd.exe`) run the following command to connect to the container:
     ```
     docker exec -it bc-rla /bin/bash
     ```